Characterization of a Longwave HgCdTe GeoSnap Detector: Results

 GeoSnap suffers from 1/f noise, indicating that greater time between exposures result in more noise between frames.
 As described in Leisenring et al. 2023 \cite{jarron2023AN....34430103L}, it is more accurate to say that this noise scales with the number of frames.
 Thus, two images taken an equal number of frames apart will have the same 1/f noise, regardless of the frame rates at which they were taken.
 Leisenring et al. also reported that as the signal onto the detector increased, the 1/f noise slope decreased.

 We verify this 1/f behavior in SN23260 by taking 1,000 dark images at 10 Hz and 50 Hz.
 We also take an additional 1,000 half-well images at 10 Hz using the ammonia filter.
 Frames are subtracted from other frames in specific integer spacings to replicate sampling at all accessible frequencies and we work from region B. We display the data in terms of the "frequency (per frame)" in Figure \ref{fig:one_over_f}.
 Frequency (per frame) is the sampling frequency divided by the frame rate and is a means of showing different frame rate curves in terms of the same number of images between a subtraction.
-So 0.1 frequency (per frame) at 10 Hz means there is 1 second (10 images) between subtractions while at 50 Hz it is 0.2 seconds (10 images) between subtractions.
+So 0.1 frequency (per frame) at 10 Hz means there is 1 second (10 images) in a chop cycle while at 50 Hz it is 0.2 seconds (10 images) in a chop cycle.
+In both cases, frame 1 would be subtracted by frame 6, 2 by 7, and so on until it repeats.
 Similar to the UM GeoSnap in MIRAC-5\cite{jarron2023AN....34430103L}, SN23260 reaches the shot noise limited floor with high frequency sampling.
 The behaviors of the 1/f are nearly identical when viewed in terms of number of frames though their floors differ due to the shot noise expected from the three different signal levels.
 The 10 Hz half-well data has a far greater shot floor and demonstrates that as the signal onto the detector increases, the 1/f noise slope decreases.
-In all cases, with a frequency (per frame) greater than 0.2, the detector is shot noise dominated.
+In all cases, given a fixed level of shot noise, one can mitigate 1/f noise by sampling fast enough.